What happens on the day of the exam?

 Where there is not enough time to get a new card, the only other acceptable forms of ID are a passport or a photo driving licence.
 If you do not have access to these then please arrive to your exam as early as possible and make yourself known to an invigilator who will be able to make alternative arrangements to verify your ID.

-Only the following six non-programmable calculators are permitted in exams:
+Only the following eight non-programmable calculators are permitted in exams:

 - Casio FX-83 GTX